rlbo/RSBO/README.md

-# Exploration via Sample-Efficient Subgoal Design
+# Exploration via Cost-Aware Subgoal Design

 ## What do we have
 ### Requirements